 Peak season citrus and fresh vegetables play major roles in this food-centric lunar festival

 Hang the red lanterns, gather your citrus fruits, and cook your noodles.
-It’s time to welcome the lunar Year of the Monkey!
+On February 16, it’s time to welcome the year of the Dog!

 Chinese New Year (or Lunar New Year) is the most important traditional Chinese holiday, and is celebrated around the world.
 The celebration starts on the second new moon after the winter solstice, which is on February 8, 2016, and goes on for 15 days.
 During this time, also known as the Spring Festival, those who celebrate visit temples to pay respect to their ancestors and pray for good fortune in the coming year.
 Small red envelopes of money are given to children as a token of good luck and prosperity.
 And, like most any family-centered holiday, everyone gathers around for a family feast, making Chinese New Year one of the biggest food holidays of the year.